abayala/T2_P5_MPC/README.md

 ´´´
 4.- With the trasnformed waypoints I fitted a 3rd degree ploynomial and extracted its coefficients with the provided polyfit function

-5.- To compute cte[t]  used the coefficients computed in 4, and evaluated the polynomial at x =0  with the provided polyeval function.
+5.- To calculate cte[t], I used the coefficients computed in 4, and evaluated the polynomial at x =0  with the provided polyeval function.
 Since y =0 we have that cte[t] = polyeval ( coeffs , 0 )

-6.-  To compute epsi[t] , since psi[t] = 0, then psi[t] = -arctan(coeffs[1])
+6.-  To compute epsi[t] = psi[t] - psides[t], since psi[t] = 0, then epsi[t] = -arctan(coeffs[1])

-7.- To compensate the latency of the system, I predicted the state by adding the displacement to the current state with the update equiations of the mmodel
+7.- To compensate the latency of the system, I predicted the state by adding the displacement to the current state with the update equiations of the model
 ´´´
           double pred_px = 0.0 + v * dt; // Since psi is zero, cos(0) = 1, can leave out
           const double pred_py = 0.0; // Since sin(0) = 0, y stays as 0 (y + v * 0 * dt)